Parrot-Developers/FlowerPower-Tools/BLE-cloud-bridge/README.md

 $ sudo hciconfig hci0 up
 ```

-To check if it worked, just do a `sudo hcitools lescan`, if it shows you a list of surrounding BLE devices – or at least your Flower Power -- it worked.
+To check if it worked, just do a `sudo hcitool lescan`, if it shows you a list of surrounding BLE devices – or at least your Flower Power -- it worked.
 If not, do a `sudo apt-get install bluez` and try again.

 <h3>Step 3: Build the brigde</h3>
 Now, if Nodejs and BLE libraries are installed, clone this repository and do: